£5.40

 On a very cold winter camp, I pitted the Eco Fuel in a Trangia against a typical not-so-eco camping gas stove to boil the water for the first brew of the day.

-Now it should be noted that the Trangia isn’t going to boil a kettle full of cold water in anywhere near the time it takes a modern gas stove that is designed to put out a lot of heat.
+Now it should be noted that the Trangia isn't going to boil a kettle full of cold water anywhere near the time it takes a modern gas stove designed to put out a lot of heat.

 And sure enough, despite giving the Trangia a head start, the gas stove got to the boil first.